mideind/GreynirServer/docs/setup_linux.md

 the tables if needed, and no existing data is erased):

 ```
-cd ~/Reynir
+cd ~/Greynir
 python scraper.py --init
 ```

 ## Run

-Change to the Reynir repository and activate the virtual environment:
+Change to the Greynir repository and activate the virtual environment:

 ```
-cd ~/Reynir
+cd ~/Greynir
 source venv/bin/activate
 ```